abevol/MultiReward/README.md

 2. Remove MaxGods limits.
     Now with every expedition into the night, you can receive the boons of all gods, not the previous limit of four gods.
 3. Avoid replacing traits.
-    Now you can have multiple boons of the same type simultaneously without worrying about the previous ones being replaced.
+    Now you can have multiple boons of the same slot simultaneously without worrying about the previous ones being replaced.

+## Automatic Installation

+Use the [internal-build-of-r2modman].

-## Installation Tutorial
+## Manual Installation

 1. Install the mod loader.
 Place the main Hell2Modding file, called d3d12.dll, next to the game executable called Hades2.exe inside the game folder.